lumol-org/lumol/doc/src/tutorial/argon.rst

     :lines: 4-6

-We also need to define the interaction potential between the atoms in the system, which we'll do in the ``potential.pairs`` section.
+We also need to define the interaction potential between the atoms in the system, which we'll do in the ``system.potential.pairs`` section.
-Here, we are using a Lennard-Jones potential with a cutoff distance of 10 Angstrom for all Argron (Ar) pairs.
+Here, we are using a Lennard-Jones potential with a cutoff distance of 10 Angstrom for all Argon (Ar) pairs.

 .. literalinclude:: ../data/argon.toml
-    :lines: 8-11
+    :lines: 8-9

 Next, we define how we want to simulate our system.
 For this brief tutorial simulating ``100000`` steps should be enough.
 We also specify some output: